kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 location | The zone or region you want to deploy in |
 gcloud.compute.region | The region you are deploying in |
 gcloud.compute.zone | The zone to use for zonal resources; must be in gcloud.compute.region |

+* `${KF_NAME}` is the cluster name of your Kubeflow cluster and prefix for other Google Cloud resources created in the deployment process.
+Kubeflow cluster should be a different cluster from your management cluster.

+  Note, `${KF_NAME}` should
+  * start with a lowercase letter
+  * only contain lowercase letters, numbers and `-`
+  * end with a number or a letter
+  * contain no more than 24 characters

 * Location can be a zone or a region depending on whether you want a regional cluster